Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 What if I'm afraid to get to know my inner critic because it feels too overwhelming?

 This fear is completely understandable and actually quite common.
 In IFS therapy, you never have to dive into anything before you're ready.
-We work at a pace that feels safe for your system, building resources and establishing a strong therapeutic relationship before approaching intense parts.
+We work at a pace that feels safe for your system, and build trust in our relationship before approaching intense parts.
 The goal is always to work with parts from Self-energy, which means staying grounded and present rather than becoming overwhelmed.

 How does the inner critic relate to other parts in my internal system?

 The inner critic typically functions as a "manager" part that works proactively to protect you from pain, rejection, or shame.
 It often works in relationship with other parts, sometimes in alliance, sometimes in conflict.
-For example, a part that wants you to rest might clash with a critic pushing for productivity.
 Through IFS, you can understand these dynamics and help your parts work together more harmoniously.

-Can I practice Internal Family Systems techniques on my own between sessions?
+Can I practice IFS techniques on my own between sessions?

 Yes, developing a relationship with your parts is ongoing work that extends beyond our sessions together.
 I often teach self-guided IFS practices that you can use in daily life to notice and work with parts as they arise.
 These might include simple check-ins with your inner world, journaling from the perspective of different parts, or using Self-energy to respond to the critic when it's activated.

-How do you integrate art therapy with Internal Family Systems work?
+How do you integrate art therapy with IFS work?

-Is Internal Family Systems therapy effective for perfectionism and people-pleasing patterns?
+Is IFS therapy effective for perfectionism and people-pleasing patterns?